 The Gila River is found along the southern edge of the analysis area, and one stream gage is located along this reach (Gila River at Head of Safford Valley).
 Several other gages outside the analysis area are reported including two additional gages on the Gila River, one upstream (Gila River near Clifton) and one downstream (Gila River at Calva) from the analysis area, and a gage to the north of the analysis area on Bonita Creek.
-Average monthly streamflows from these four gages are graphed in Figure 3.2-4.
+Average monthly streamflows from these four gages are graphed in Figure 3.2-9.

 Streamflow in the Gila River shows spatial trends where it increases in flow between the Clifton and Safford gages, then decreases at the Calva gage (USGS 2015b).
-This indicates that the river begins to lose flow to one or more sources, including water use diversions for irrigation (ADEQ 2015) and likely groundwater recharge.
+This indicates that the river begins to lose flow to one or more sources, including water use diversions for irrigation (ADWR 2015 a,b) and likely groundwater recharge.
 There also is an annual temporal trend exhibited in the flow of the Gila River; low-flows occur in mid-summer, with average daily flows dropping below 100 cubic feet per second (cfs) at the Safford gage and below 20 cfs at the Calva gage (USGS 2015b).
 Higher flows are exhibited during the monsoonal rain season of late summer, and peak flows occur on average in February or March.
 Average daily high-flow is near 500 cfs for the Clifton gage, and over 1,000 cfs for the Safford and Calva gages.
-Storm-flows exceed these averages by nearly two orders of magnitude: the peak average daily flow recorded during the periods of record at these gaging stations is nearly 30,000 cfs at Clifton (December 1979) and 90,000 cfs at Safford and Calva (October 1984) (USGS 2015b).
+Storm-flows exceed these averages by nearly two orders of magnitude: the peak average daily flow recorded during the periods of record at these gaging stations is nearly 30,000 cfs at Clifton (December 1979) and 90,000 cfs at Safford and Calva (October 1984) (USGS

+2015b).
 These flows also demonstrate the spatial variability of the storms occurring, because in the case of the 1984 high-flow event, the flows at Clifton only rose to 8,200 cfs indicating much less intense precipitation at or upstream of that area.
 Over 80,000 cfs entered the Gila River from tributary streams or direct runoff between Clifton and Safford (28 river miles) during that storm event.
 Tributaries in that reach include the San Francisco River, Eagle Creek, and Bonita Creek.
 Bonita Creek is a small, gaged, perennial stream along the northern edge of the analysis area that exhibits similar temporal trends and variability as the Gila River, but with much lower flows.
 Average monthly flows at the Bonita Creek gage range from 34 cfs in January to 2.7 cfs in June (USGS 2015b).
+Comments received on the Draft EIS indicate that portions of Spring Canyon drainage may flow on a perennial basis, however no flow data is available to confirm the perennial flows in this drainage (BLM 2016).

-Figure 3.2-4 Average Monthly Streamflows in Gila River and Bonita Creek near the Analysis Area
+Figure 3.2-9 Average Monthly Streamflows in Gila River and Bonita Creek near the Analysis Area